Do your values match your behavior?

 Welcome to the Control Corner, where we explore mastering control in martial arts, health, and life.
 At Wah Lum, the flipped Chinese character for ‘Fire’ symbolizes control—reminding us that true power starts with taking ownership of our journey.

-Essentials: The concept of “locus of control” refers to how much you believe you can influence the events in your life.
+Essentials: The concept of “Focus of control” refers to how much you believe you can influence the events in your life.
 People with a high internal locus of control understand that their actions and decisions shape their destiny, while those with an external locus blame circumstances or others for their situation.

 Why it matters: In martial arts, health, and life, your mindset determines your outcomes.
 If you approach your training believing you’re a victim of circumstances, you’ve already limited your potential.
 Success starts with taking full responsibility for your journey and seeing yourself as capable of growth and achievement.